 Geographical Information Systems often come to mind as typical image browser examples.
 Nevertheless, very little is done in commercially available systems to assist the browsing of maps.
-Those systems are mostly used to generate and print complex maps that are then browsed or compared on paper.
-Some systems offers complex macro facilities that allows users or developers to custom build the user interface of browsers but no guidelines or good sample designs are provided.
-Unsurprisingly, our interviews of GIS users and trade show visits indicate that these facilities are rarely used.
+Those systems are mostly used to generate and print complex maps that are then studied on paper.
+Some systems offer complex macro facilities that allows users or developers to custom build the user interface of browsers but no guidelines or good sample designs are provided.
+As might be expected, our interviews of GIS users and trade show visits indicate that these facilities are rarely used.
 A common trend for GISs is to rely on the interface of widely available CAD/CAM systems which were designed for drawing tasks and not for map applications.